How Should Meat be Stored and Prepared in a commercial kitchen?

 The joints between the floor and the walls should be rounded to facilitate cleaning, which is often necessary.

 To avoid the risk of contamination, there should be separate tables for each of the above-mentioned meats; if the area does not allow it, the preparation of the fish can be done on a portable table.

 It is essential that there is always an exclusive work surface for the preparation of cold meats.
 The work surfaces are usually made of stainless steel, although marble is sometimes preferred for the preparation of the fish.

 Synthetic materials are used currently for cutting boards as a replacement for wood.

-In order to store the large number of knives and utensils, you should install Grid shelves.
+In order to store a large number of knives and utensils, you should install Grid shelves.
 Meat trays and plates are usually to be stored on mobile shelves located under the work tables.
-It is need washers to wash the different meats, clean the equipment and the utensils.
+It needs washers to wash the different meats, clean the equipment and the utensils.

 The slicing machine is used for many types of meats and should be located near the cold meat area.
 A refrigerator should also be available to temporarily store meat in the process of preparation.